 Learn advanced techniques and design thinking as you build your own cool games and share with the community

 Solve problems in a structured way, develop critical reasoning, logical thinking and gain creative confidence

 A laptop or desktop computer with an active internet connection

 A microphone, speakers and camera for video calling

 You should already have created your own projects - games, animations and stories - using Scratch before and be comfortable with it.

 Scratch is designed and maintained by the Lifelong Kindergarten group at the MIT Media Lab.
 The MIT Scratch website has a lot of information and resources about Scratch.
 There's also a page for parents.

 Well, it's very hard to say without having worked with them.
 We always aim to push the boundaries, while still ensuring lots of fun.
 And as we do that, we are constantly trying to assess whether they are ready for the next level or not.
 If they are, you'd be the first one to know.

 We will be more than happy to answer any questions you might have.
-Please feel free to call us at +44-75398-90926 or email us at email@example.com or simply "Contact Us" at the bottom of our homepage.
+Please feel free to call us at +44-75398-90926 or email us at email@example.com or simply "Contact Us" here.